 During the interviews shooting period, there were a lot of national power shutdowns, as this is the situation in Iraq.

 There were a lot of noises and distortion because of the house power generators and big area generators that provide the power when the national electricity is down, getting those noises from the interviews was like hell.

 A lot of shooting delays occurred because of the electricity shutdowns even when the power generation was there because sometimes the lighting becomes fluctuate and shooting an interview was impossible.

-Another obstacle raised up during the interviews preparations which is the transportation, facing lots lots of traffic jams caused by military check points even on the highways.
+Another obstacle raised up during the interviews preparations which are the transportation, facing lots of lots of traffic jams caused by military checkpoints even on the highways.

-And the security situation takes a big part in the hard times, any time, any where we expects an explosion or a machine gun fights.
+And the security situation takes a big part in the hard times, any time, anywhere we expect an explosion or machine gunfights.

 Putting in mind that most of the INSO members I interviewed were living so far away.

 To take a closer look at the film’s content and observing how the INSO documentary is telling a story of the Iraqi symphony during their journey in several decades of unstable occasions I am sharing with you some snapshots from within the film to give you that impression.